SAP-archive/cloud-sample-spaceflight-java/-exercises-/01-Setup/README.md

 <p align="center"><img width="320" src="res/pic303.png" alt="Git URL"> </p>

-4. You should see now the code that was cloned into your WebIDE workspace.
+4. You should see now the code that was cloned into your Web IDE workspace.

 <p align="center"><img width="640" src="res/pic304.png" alt="Git URL"> </p>